A Haunting: Release

+Series overview

 Broadcast

-The show originally aired from August 6, 2002 to November 9, 2007 on the Discovery Channel, which produced four seasons of 39 episodes.
+The show originally aired from August 6, 2002, to November 9, 2007, on the Discovery Channel, which produced four seasons of 39 episodes.
 After nearly a five-year hiatus, New Dominion productions began producing new episodes of a A Haunting in 2012.
 The show's fifth through eighth seasons were broadcast on the Destination America channel, which aired between October 12, 2012 and March 20, 2016.
-As of the show's ninth season, it aired on the TLC Network, where it premiered on October 21, 2016 and ended the following year on October 30, 2017.
+As of the show's ninth season, it aired on the TLC Network, where it premiered on October 21, 2016, and ended the following year on October 30, 2017.
 In 2019, the show's tenth season premiered on The Travel Channel.
-After a two year hiatus, the eleventh season of A Haunting debuted on December 31, 2021 on the Travel Channel as well as Discovery Plus.
+After a two-year hiatus, the eleventh season of A Haunting debuted on December 31, 2021, on the Travel Channel as well as Discovery Plus.

-DVD releases
+Home media

 Timeless Media Group has released the first 7 seasons on DVD in Region 1 for the first time.

-On October 14, 2014, Timeless Media Group released A Haunting- The Television Series: Special Edition, a 9-disc box set featuring seasons 1-6.
+On October 14, 2014, Timeless Media Group released A Haunting- The Television Series: Special Edition, a 9-disc box set featuring seasons 1–6.